M-10003 to M-10006: Details

-These power sets had stylistic elements in common with the Illinois Central's Green Diamond unit, which was completed just previous to them.
+These power sets had stylistic elements in common with the Illinois Central's Green Diamond trainset, which was completed just previous to them.
 Abandoning the "turret cab" styling of M-10000 through M-10002, these units adopted a new "automobile design" elevated cab, as with the Green Diamond, behind a longer nose than that of the Diamond.
 They shared a divided front air intake grille that dominated the nose, edged in shining stainless steel.
 Beneath, the pilot was edged and barred in stainless steel, very like the Diamond's.
 The Diamond kept the headlight at the top of the cab, while with these power sets a large headlight tipped the nose.
 The IC121 Diamond was a single power unit setup with a smaller articulated trainset, and in that regard had more in common with the earlier M-10001.

 The copious round porthole-style windows on the power units became a "trademark" feature of Union Pacific locomotives for a number of years.
 The big shiny noses and portholes were imitated in the styling of UP's E2 locomotives from 1937.

 Each power car had a 1,200 hp V16 Winton 201-A engine, generator, and a pair of two-axle powered trucks.
 The rear truck of the first power car and the lead truck of the second power car carried a span bolster to which both power cars were articulated, so they made one unified locomotive of B-B+B-B configuration and a total of 2,400 hp (1,800 kW).

 M-10004 was matched with a trainset of tapered cross-section, low profile articulated cars of the type built for the earlier M-1000x trainsets.
 The first cars had been built in anticipation of another tapered turret cab locomotive, but Union Pacific decided instead to cancel the proposed turret cab, expand the set to nine cars, and match it with a more powerful locomotive set of the newer design.
 The lounge car of the M-10004 set was also built with a food preparation facility occupying its blind rear, which was revised with a new layout and porthole style rear windows between the train's City of San Francisco and City of Los Angeles service periods.
 The M-10005 and M-10006 trainsets were built straight-sided to increase interior space, semi-articulated, and shorter by two sleeper cars than the M-10004 set.
 All of the M-1000x trainsets were lower profile than standard passenger railcars.